SE-Projekt-LED-Detection/LED-Detection/labgrid-util/README.md

 ## GitHub Actions

 Auto deply is in the repo under `.github/workflows/main.yml`.
-The workflow logs itself into a server with a password set in the github secrets.
-In this workflow the username is `gitrunner`.
-After logging in the runner executes a script (deploy.sh) on the server with the current branch as an argument.
+The workflow has login with username is `gitrunner` and a password set in the github secrets.
+After login the runner executes a script (deploy.sh) on the server with the current branch as an argument.

 ## Setup LED-Detection from github actions